 Learn about the people, places, and events of the beginning of our country as you walk along Town Brook on the same paths our forefather’s walked hundreds of years ago.
 What led them to come to America?
 Is Plymouth Rock really the rock they stepped on?
 Come find out.
-Tour includes Brewster Gardens, Plymouth Rock and the historic waterfront area, Cole’s Hill, Leyden Street, part of Burial Hill and Town Square.
+Tour includes Brewster Gardens, Plymouth Rock and the historic waterfront area and the monuments, Cole’s Hill, Leyden Street, part of Burial Hill and Town Square.
 One hour tour of the historic district given by our guide in period clothing.
 Reservations are necessary.
 Free parking on site.
 Tour begins at 48 Summer Street at the Museum.

 Located on a hill in historic Plymouth, this hidden gem is the largest solid free standing granite monument in our country.
 Construction began in 1859.
 Learn who donated $15 to help build it, how long it took to build, and who sponsored each statue.
 Don’t just drive by it.
 Come and learn what each of the five statues represents and the story of how the faith of the Pilgrims is told on the monument on this 40 minute narrated tour.
 Reservations are necessary.
 Begins at 48 Summer Street at the Museum.

-“The Pursuit of Happiness” – The Declaration of Independence states —We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
+“The Pursuit of Happiness” – The Declaration of Independence states —We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.
 We are not endowed with happiness, but with the pursuit of happiness.
 Through all their hardships and troubles were the Pilgrims pursuing happiness and did they find it?
 Visit the Museum and see what we think they were searching for.

 “The Abolitionists” – Learn about the Underground Railroad movement here in Plymouth and hear about slavery then and now.